Stargazing in August 2021

-Every month, AY About You outlines the night sky in these easily digestible guides.
+Every month, AY About You outlines the night sky in these easy-to-digest guides.
 And stargazing in August is another one for the books.

 This month features local astrophotography from Arkansan Tony Milligan.
 You can find more of his spectacular photos on his website, Captured in Time.

 This month presents one of the best meteor showers of the year.
-The Perseids peak on Aug.
-11 and 12, but the shower is considered active nearly the whole month, up until Aug.
-24. And since the shower’s radiant point is a circumpolar constellation (Perseus), the meteors will be viewable all night — although it is much more spectacular before dawn.
-At peak, it is reasonable to expect more than 100 meteors per hour, but dark skies are required to see this many.
+The Perseid Meteor Shower peaks on Aug.
+12, but the shower is considered active nearly the whole month, up until Aug.
+24. And since the shower’s radiant point is a circumpolar constellation (Perseus), the meteors will be viewable all night.
+At peak, it is reasonable to expect more than 100 meteors per hour, but dark skies (away from city lights) are required to witness anything near this maximum.